 By utilizing these thrifty tips, you can enjoy your freshly cleaned home without the worry of lost time and an empty wallet.
 In fact, your kitchen might already hold the solution to all your spring cleaning needs.

-DIY Spring Cleaning Ideas
+Spring Cleaning Made Easy

+I love to make my own all-purpose cleaner.
 Here is a concoction that you will have to make in advance, however, it will last long after you’ve completed your spring cleaning.
 Put your family’s orange peels to good use by creating a simple natural cleaner.
 Preserve your orange peels by freezing them until you have enough to partially fill a mason jar.
 Once you’ve collected enough orange peels, put them into the jar.
 Fill the jar all the way to the top with white vinegar and let the mixture sit.
 After approximately two weeks has passed, separate the liquid from the peels by straining it.
 Add the liquid to a spray bottle, then mix in water with a ratio of 2:1.
 Tada!
 You’re ready to get spraying.

 Easy DIY Carpet Cleaning